 - travel to a conference where you will give an oral presentation or poster presentation on research or creative works.

-- attend a competition where you will perform or present creative works.
+- attend a competition where you will compete, perform, or otherwise showcase creative work.

-- Please submit your application at least 3 weeks before travel.
+- Please submit your application at least 3 weeks before travel to allow for time for your request to be approved.
 We will not accept requests after the conference.
-It is acceptable and advisable to submit an application while your abstract is still under review from the conference organizers.
+It is acceptable and advisable to submit an application while your abstract is still under review from the conference organizers advanced funds for travel.

 - Every student who applies for funding must have a faculty sponsor who can vouch for the quality and validity of the work, provide guidance in making a quality presentation, etc.

 - If a student requesting support is not presenting, competing, or performing, then the student should demonstrate how his/her travel ultimately will contribute to a future presentation of completed research or creative work.

 - All follow-up paperwork to reconcile prepaid expenses and/or request reimbursement should be submitted to the URCW Office within two weeks of the return date.